rticommunity/rticonnextdds-connector-py/docs/connector.rst

 See the full file here: `ShapeExample.xml <https://github.com/rticommunity/rticonnextdds-connector-py/blob/master/examples/python/ShapeExample.xml>`__.

-When you create a ``Connector``, the DDS *DomainParticipant* that you selected and all its contained entities (*Topics*, *Subscribers*, *DataReaders*, *Publishers*, *DataWriters*) are created.
+When you create a :class:`Connector`, the DDS *DomainParticipant* that you selected and all its contained entities (*Topics*, *Subscribers*, *DataReaders*, *Publishers*, *DataWriters*) are created.

-For more information about the DDS entities, see `Part 2 - Core Concepts <https://community.rti.com/static/documentation/connext-dds/current/doc/manuals/connext_dds/html_files/RTI_ConnextDDS_CoreLibraries_UsersManual/index.htm#UsersManual/PartCoreConcepts.htm#partcoreconcepts_4109331811_915546%3FTocPath%3DPart%25202%253A%2520Core%2520Concepts%7C_____0>`__ from the *RTI Connext DDS Core Libraries User's Manual*.
+For more information about the DDS entities, see `Part 2 - Core Concepts <https://community.rti.com/static/documentation/connext-dds/current/doc/manuals/connext_dds/html_files/RTI_ConnextDDS_CoreLibraries_UsersManual/index.htm#UsersManual/PartCoreConcepts.htm#partcoreconcepts_4109331811_915546%3FTocPath%3DPart%25202%253A%2520Core%2520Concepts%7C_____0>`__ in the *RTI Connext DDS Core Libraries User's Manual*.

 .. note::

-  Operations on the same ``Connector`` instance or its contained entities are not protected for multi-threaded access.
+  Operations on the same :class:`Connector` instance or its contained entities are not protected for multi-threaded access.
 See :ref:`Threading model` for more information.

 Closing a Connector
 ~~~~~~~~~~~~~~~~~~~

-To destroy all the DDS entities that belong to a *Connector* previously
+To destroy all the DDS entities that belong to a previously created :class:`Connector`,
-created, call :meth:`Connector.close()`:
+call :meth:`Connector.close()`:

 .. testcode::